RdeSwart/rock-paper-scissors/README.md

 ## Libraries Used
 [Back to Top](#rock-paper-scissors)
-1. random
-2. time
+1. random - Used to get computer to make a random selection
+2. time - Used to access sleep method for pauses during game
-3. gspread
+3. gspread - Used for CRUD actions on Google Sheets
-4. google auth
+4. credentials - Imported from googleauth to allow access to Google Sheets
+5. Google Sheets - Cloud based service used to store player names and scores

 ## Testing